 Intro to Airline Fare Types

 Airlines can further protect their pricing structure by offering select agencies another type of airline fares—opaque fares.
-These airline fare types are used by the online travel agencies.
+This airline fare type is used by the online travel agencies.
 Flights are sold to the public without identifying the airline or flight numbers until after the purchase is complete.
-Understand that when a clients comes to you with a fare you cannot match, it is due to one of these 3 airline fare types—Published, Private, and Opaque.
+Understand that when a client comes to you with a fare you cannot match, it is due to one of these 3 airline fare types—Published, Private, or Opaque.

-Airline Fare Type: Published Fares
+1. Airline Fare Type: Published Fares

-Airline Fare Type: Private Fares
+2. Airline Fare Type: Private Fares

-Airline Fare Type: Opaque Fares
+3. Airline Fare Type: Opaque Fares

-Opaque airfares offer an additional protection to airlines that are looking to keep their traditional pricing structure intact.
+Opaque airfares offer additional protection to airlines that want to keep their traditional pricing structure intact.
 Opaque fares omit airline identification information until after the flight is purchased.
 The customer is not shown the airline, the flight number or the flight times until credit card information is entered and tickets are issued.
 Opaque fares can offer large discounts for the flexible traveler but are usually non-refundable and non-changeable.
 Opaque fares aren’t readily accessible by travel agencies but are important to understand to help educate clients on why you’re not able to offer that rate.

 Share any tricks you use or advice you give client for saving money on airfare in the comments below.

 Photo courtesy of L.Chang, PhillipC